Healthy Homes Assessment Waterloo

 Insulation Waterloo

-Insulation for underfloor and ceilings is mandatory in all rental houses from 1 July 2019.
-Property managers and landlords are required to make sure the insulation meets standards that are in line with the latest quality.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be topped up or replaced.
+The insulation of the ceiling and underfloor is a requirement in all rental homes from 1 July 2019.
+Property managers and landlords are required to ensure that the insulation is in line with the new quality.
+In some cases, existing ceiling insulation or insulation in the subfloor space might need to be replaced or replaced.

-A house that is well-insulated can help control condensation and lower the chance of dampness and mould, and will also make more easy for the house to hold the heat.
+A house that is well-insulated will help to control condensation, and decrease the risk of mould and dampness and will also make much easier to allow the home to hold the heat.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3